 Termination of Employment by the Company for other than Cause.
-Under the terms of the equity award agreements, if the NEO's employment is terminated other than for cause, death or disability, and not in connection with a change in control, then (1) all options that are unvested as of that date would be forfeited and all then vested options would remain exercisable for one year following such termination (or one year following death if the NEO dies within the one-year period following such termination), but in no event later than the option expiration date, (2) a prorated portion of the NEO's PSUs would be deemed earned based on the period of time the NEO had been employed during the performance and vesting periods and based on the Company's achievement of the applicable performance goals as of the end of the performance period, and (3) all outstanding unvested or unearned RSUs and PSUs would be forfeited.
+Under the terms of the equity award agreements, if the NEO's employment is terminated other than for cause, death or disability, and not in connection with a change in control, then (1) a prorated portion of the NEO's PSUs would be deemed earned based on the period of time the NEO had been employed during the performance and vesting periods and based on the Company's achievement of the applicable performance goals as of the end of the performance period, and (2) all outstanding unvested or unearned RSUs and PSUs would be forfeited.

 Termination by Reason of Death or Disability.
-If the NEO's employment is terminated by reason of death or disability, the NEO's options would vest in full as of the date of termination of employment and would remain exercisable for one year thereafter; provided, however, that if the NEO's employment terminates by reason of disability and the NEO dies during such one-year period, then, the NEO's options would remain exercisable for one year following death but in no event later than the option expiration date.
-In addition, a prorated portion of the NEO's PSUs would be deemed earned based on the period of time the NEO had been employed during the performance period and based on the Company's achievement of the applicable performance goals as of the end of the performance period, and the NEO's RSUs would become fully vested.
+If the NEO's employment is terminated by reason of death or disability, a prorated portion of the NEO's PSUs would be deemed earned based on the period of time the NEO had been employed during the performance period and based on the Company's achievement of the applicable performance goals as of the end of the performance period, and the NEO's RSUs would become fully vested.

 Termination by the Company for Cause or by the Executive Voluntarily.
-If the NEO's employment is terminated by the Company for cause or the NEO terminates employment for any reason other than as described above or, if applicable, by reason of retirement as described below (and not in connection with a change in control) then the NEO would forfeit any outstanding unvested or unearned awards.
-If the NEO's termination is by the Company for cause, then the NEO's vested options would immediately terminate.
-However, if the NEO voluntarily terminates employment, the NEO's options would remain exercisable for one year following termination of employment (or one year following death if the NEO dies during the post-termination exercise period), but in no event later than the option expiration date.
-In addition, the NEO's unvested or unearned RSUs and PSUs would terminate upon termination of employment.
+If the NEO's employment is terminated by the Company for cause or the NEO terminates employment for any reason other than as described above or, if applicable, by reason of retirement as described below (and not in connection with a change in control) then the NEO's unvested or unearned RSUs and PSUs would terminate upon termination of employment.